-This is an easy yet overwhelming part of this process because there is literally an infinite amount of both premium and free website themes out there.
+This is an easy yet overwhelming part of this process because there is literally an infinite amount of both premium and free WordPress themes for your blog.

-The theme you pick for your website will determine the overall appearance, style, and feel.
+The WordPress theme you pick for your website will determine the overall appearance, style, and feel.

-In essence, the theme offers a direct depiction of your brand and affects the interaction between your website and its audience.
+In essence, the WordPress theme is key for the look of your brand and affects the interaction between your website and the audience.

 Sites built with too much flash can easily take the attention of the visitor away from the call-to-action and can be a pain for users to navigate via mobile devices.